July 1 2008

 This can actually be a good sign!
 Educational psychologists say that frustration can mean that we recognize that we are about to cross a threshold to a new degree of learning.
 This can be frightening, because we realize that we face an unknown new way of perceiving and experiencing life.
 We will not be able to fall back on simple, comfortable explanations.

 Life will not be easier, but we will be better prepared to understand and deal with life challenges.
-We are facing a new opportunity!
+We are facing a new opportunity to learn and grow!

 Expanding our understandings of our own and others' human behavior involves applying these principles of learning.
 For more guidelines on this process, see: